Mary Chong

 • Editorial board member of the International Journal for Behavioral Nutrition and Physical Activity – Dec 2021 – present

-• Singapore Representative for SEAMEO-RECFON (Southeast Asian Ministers of Education Organisation (SEAMEO) Regional Centres for Food and Nutrition (RECFON), Sept 2020 – Sept 2023
+• Singapore Representative for SEAMEO-RECFON (Southeast Asian Ministers of Education Organisation (SEAMEO) Regional Centres for Food and Nutrition (RECFON), Sept 2020 – present

 • Advisor to Advisory Panel for Parenting, Ministry of Social and Family Development, Singapore, Apr 2018 – present